 The Attorney Team at the Law Offices of Wolf & Pravato

-The attorney team at the law offices of Wolf & Pravato has helped clients throughout Fort Lauderdale, West Palm Beach, and Fort Myers to get justice in daycare negligence cases.
+The attorney team at the Law offices of Wolf & Pravato has helped clients throughout Fort Lauderdale, West Palm Beach, and Fort Myers to get justice in daycare negligence cases.
 We can assist you in settling your claim or in building a strong case in court to hold the daycare provider responsible.
 When you place your trust in someone to watch your children, you deserve to have that trust respected.
-If your child has been harmed due to daycare negligence, contact the offices of Wolf & Pravato to schedule a no-cost consultation.
+If your child has been harmed due to daycare negligence, Contact us at Law Offices of Wolf & Pravato to schedule a no-cost consultation.